12 Consumer Discretionary Stocks Moving In Wednesday's After-Market Session

 Gainers

-Elys Game Technology (NASDAQ:ELYS) stock rose 5.62% to $6.95.
-Today's trading volume for this security ended up closing at 206 shares, which is 0.01 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $116.0 million.
+Six Flags Entertainment (NYSE:SIX) shares rose 1.79% to $48.28.
+Trading volume for this security closed at 132.1K, accounting for 8.01% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $4.1 billion.

 Losers